 - Management processes, e.g. operational environmental management

-However, they are basically label-specific.
+However, they are basically label-specific or rather product group-specific.

 Activity of reviewing a normative document to determine whether it should be reaffirmed, amended or withdrawn.